-All bills submitted for reimbursement must include the item code number, "OK", the date paid, and the initials of the staff member who completed the transaction.
+All bills submitted for reimbursement must include the item code number, "OK", the date paid, the method of payment, and the initials of the staff member who completed the transaction.

 Depending on the method of payment (check, EFT, debit card), additional backup documents and information may be required.
 Consult the Reimbursement Claim Checklist for additional guidance.